wp-plugins/google-affiliate-network/readme.txt

 * Added in permission checks.
 * Restored human readable date displays.
 * Updated documentation in the readme.txt and the user manual.
+* Fixed bug relating to 'lingering' edit/view state -- make sure Add New does in fact add a new element.

 = 4.0.5 =
 * Maintenance release -- fix problem with date display.